lovespotify/lovespotify.github.io/index.md

 ### Models

 Our playlist generation involves training a regression model to calculate similarity scores between all of the songs in our dataset and the songs that we provide in our base playlist.
-We look at accuracy scores of five different models: linear regression model, decision tree, random forest, and boosted tree.
+We look at five different models: linear regression model, decision tree, random forest, boosted tree, and neural network.
 More details on how each model was implemented and the resulting output accuracy is provided in [Models](https://lovespotify.github.io/models).

 ### Conclusions

+We found that tree-based models generally performed the best, with highest testing accuracy given by AdaBoosted trees, followed by our Random Forest model.
+After examining the performance of our models, we were motivated to create our own similarity score metric to allow for more intuition in how features contribute similarity scores.
+Under the playlist generation section, we put our models to use and generated recommendations based on real-life playlists found in the Million Playlist Dataset.
+Moving forward, we would be interested in developing a more rigorous understanding of how features in our dataset are calculated and in incorporating lyrics sentiment analysis into our models.

 ### Sources